ChileBob/zECC-Zebra-Wallet/README.md

 This wallet is a functioning plaything, an experiment, only use it for pocket change you're prepared to lose forever.

-To install, download the APK file to your phone and install it - you also have to enable third-party apps in your phone settings.
+To install, download the APK file to your phone and open it.
+You also have to enable third-party apps in your phone settings.

 ![Screenshot](https://github.com/ChileBob/zECC-Zebra-Wallet/blob/master/zECC%20ChileBob.png)